Unsupervised energy disaggregation via convolutional sparse coding: Introduction

-In this work, we propose a sparse coding approach similar to \cite{kolter2010energy,pandey2019structured}.
-Contrary to these works, however, our method completely omits any prior dictionary learning using labeled data.
-This approach increases robustness when little or no ground truth is available.
-Motivated by the aforementioned monitoring applications, we will provide experimental results for the simpler problem of activity prediction as well as for full disaggregation into individual devices.
-For activity prediction, we disaggregate into an \emph{active} and a \emph{passive channel}, where the presence of the former will be used as an indicator of human activity. \if\arxive0 \IEEEpubidadjcol \fi
+Motivated by the aforementioned monitoring applications, in this work we will focus on experimental results for activity prediction, but provide also results for full disaggregation into individual devices.
+For activity prediction, we disaggregate into an \emph{active} and a \emph{passive channel}, where the presence of the former will be used as an indicator of human activity.